 Compensation Committee Interlocks and Insider Participation.
-No member of this Committee was, at any time during the 2009 fiscal year or at any other time, an officer or employee of the Company, and no member had any relationship with us requiring disclosure under Item 404 of Securities and Exchange Commission Regulation S-K. None of our executive officers has served on the Board of Directors or Compensation Committee of any other entity that has or had one (1) or more executive officers who served as a member of our Board of Directors or our Compensation Committee during the 2009 fiscal year.
+No member of the Compensation Committee was, at any time during the 2010 fiscal year or at any other time, an officer or employee of the Company, and no member had any relationship with us requiring disclosure under Item 404 of Securities and Exchange Commission Regulation S-K. None of our executive officers has served on the Board of Directors or Compensation Committee during the 2010 fiscal year.

 Nomination/Governance Committee.
-The Nomination/Governance Committee of our Board of Directors makes recommendations to our Board of Directors of individuals qualified to serve as Directors and committee members for our Board of Directors; advises our Board of Directors with respect to Board of Directors composition, procedures and Committees; develops and presents our Board of Directors with a set of corporate governance principles; and oversees the evaluation of our Board of Directors and our management.
+The Nomination/Governance Committee of our Board of Directors makes recommendations to our Board of Directors of individuals qualified to serve as Directors and committee members for our Board of Directors; advises our Board of Directors with respect to Board of Directors composition; procedures and Committees; develops and presents our Board of Directors with a set of corporate governance principles; and oversees the evaluation of our Board of Directors and our management.
 Each member of our Nomination/Governance Committee is independent as defined in the listing standards of the New York Stock Exchange.
 Our Nomination/Governance Committee operates under a written charter approved by our Board of Directors, a copy of which is available on our web site at www.ocwen.com and is available in print to any shareholder who requests it.
-This Committee met four (4) times during 2009.
+This Committee met four (4) times during 2010.
+When necessary, the Nomination/Governance Committee recommends amendments to its charter to the Board of Directors for approval.
+The charter was last reviewed and approved by the Nomination/Governance Committee in January 2011.

-It is the policy of our Nomination/Governance Committee to consider candidates for Director recommended by you, our shareholders.
+It is the policy of our Nomination/Governance Committee to consider candidates for Director recommended by you, our shareholders, but the Nomination/Governance Committee has no obligation to recommend such candidates.
 In evaluating all nominees for Director, our Nomination/Governance Committee takes into account the applicable requirements for Directors under the Securities Exchange Act of 1934, as amended, and the listing standards of the New York Stock Exchange.
 In addition, our Nomination/Governance Committee takes into account our best interests, as well as such factors as knowledge, experience, skills, expertise, diversity and the interplay of the candidate's experience with the background of other members of our Board of Directors.
-The Nomination/Governance Committee views diversity in an expansive way to include differences in prior work experience, viewpoint, education and skill set.
-The Nomination/Governance C ommittee regularly assesses the appropriate size of the Board of Directors and whether any vacancies on the Board of Directors are anticipated.
-Various potential candidates for Director are then identified.
-Candidates may come to the attention of the Nomination/Governance Committee through current Board of Directors members, professional search firms, shareholders or industry sources.